FirelyTeam/firely-docs-firely-net-sdk/parsing/system-text-json-serialization.rst

       "contact": [{}]
     }

-This is great for round-tripping, and keeping validation duties out of the serializer avoids duplicate work and helps performance, but it also means one should use the validation capabilities of the SDK before serialization is done.
+This is great for round-tripping, and keeping validation duties out of the serializer avoids duplicate work and increases performance.
+It also means one should use the validation capabilities of the SDK before serialization is done.

 If you do not want to set up a converter, it is possible to invoke the serializer directly, using the ``SerializeToFhirJson(this IReadOnlyDictionary<string, object> members, Utf8JsonWriter writer)`` extension method found in ``JsonFhirDictionarySerializer``.